12 best Grass-type Pokemon ranked: Kartana, Venusaur, Roserade & more

-The world of Pokemon is full of powerful and elegant Grass-type creatures, but not all of them are worthy of a spot on your dream team, so here’s a ranked list of the 12 best Grass-type Pokemon you need to be looking out for.
+The world of Pokemon is full of powerful and elegant creatures, but not all of them are worthy of a spot on your dream team, so here’s a ranked list of the 12 best Grass-type Pokemon you need to be looking out for.

-Grass-types are one of the most common typings you’ll come across in any Pokemon journey, just falling behind Water-types.
+Grass-type Pokemon are one of the most common typings you’ll come across in any journey, just falling behind Water-types.
 While this does mean trainers have plenty to choose from in-game, it also means it’s far more difficult to figure out which one is best.

 To help you decide which Grass-types to add to your roster, we’ve rounded up the best of the bunch based on everything from stat distribution, potential move pools, abilities, and how they actually play in battle.
 These green ‘mon are a cut above the rest.